tre-x/nukem/README.md

 # Nuke'm - Browsing Data Cleaner for Google Chrome

 Nuke'm is a lightweight and easy-to-use chrome extension that clears basic and advanced Google Chrome browsing data.
+The best part is, what you want to delete is up to you!

 Nuke'm deletes:
   - IndexedDB
   - FileSystems
   - FormData
   - PluginData
-  - Server Bound Certificates
+  - Server Bound Certificates (SBC)
   - WebSQL Data
-  - All Cache (Optional)
+  - All Cache
-  - LocalStorage (Optional)
+  - LocalStorage
-  - History (Optional
+  - History
-  - Passwords (Optional)
+  - Passwords
-  - Downloads(Optional)
+  - Downloads
-  - Cookies (Optional)
+  - Cookies
-  - Tabs (Optional)
+  - Tabs

 # New Features
+#### Version 4
+  - New Nuke Active Tab option
+    - Only nukes data (history & cookies if enabled) from the current active tab
+  - PluginData, WebSQL Data, SBC, FormData, FileSystems, and IndexedDB are now all optional
+    - How nuke'm operates is completely up to you!

 #### Version 3.3
   - Improved notification system
     - Notifications now show how many history entries & cookies were removed